Resnick7/exercismJavaScript/README.md

 # exercismJavaScript
-A repository to upload exercises from the Exercism about JavaScript
+Exercises of JavaScript from Exercism